laninsky/UCE_processing_steps/README.md

 # UCE_processing_steps
 The general workflow for processing UCE data that I use.
 One big acknowledgment: almost all the code I use comes from Carl Oliveros (https://github.com/carloliveros/uce-scripts).
 The code also makes extensive use of phyluce (https://github.com/faircloth-lab/phyluce) and cloudforest (https://github.com/ngcrawford/CloudForest), written by Brant Faircloth and Nick Crawford respectively.

-Any steps referred to are the steps from Carl's pipeline described at his github (https://github.com/carloliveros/uce-scripts/blob/master/UCE%20pipeline.md)
+#Trimming and removing adaptor contamination
 The first steps involve cleaning the reads and extracting the UCEs from the overall assembled contigs.
 One issue I have noticed with Illumiprocessor is that it expects samples to be named like the following {name}_L001_R1_001.fastq.gz and {name}_L001_R2_001.fastq.gz.
 Use the sed function to rename the files if need be.
 Check your cleaned reads through FastQC following the illumiprocessor step, because in same cases cutadapt may be needed to remove the adaptor sequence if trimmomatic doesn't get it all.
 ```
 for i in *R1_001.fastq.gz; do basename=`echo $i | sed 's/R1_001.fastq.gz//g'`; cutadapt -a AGATCGGAAGAGC -A AGATCGGAAGAGC -o ${basename}adapttrimmed_R1_001.fastq.gz -p ${basename}adapttrimmed_R2_001.fastq.gz $i ${basename}R2_001.fastq.gz -q 5,15 -m 25 >> cutadapt.log; done